dalps/crobots-vscode/README.md

 This Visual Studio Code extension provides IntelliSense for the [CROBOTS](https://tpoindex.github.io/crobots) programming language.

-CROBOTS is a programming game made in 1985 by Tom Poindexter, where robot programs coded by the players seek out and destroy other robot programs.
-Check out the [home](https://tpoindex.github.io/crobots/) and the [manual](https://tpoindex.github.io/crobots/docs/crobots_manual.html#2).
+CROBOTS is a programming game made in 1985 by Tom Poindexter, where players code robot control programs whose job is to seek out and destroy other robots.
+Check out the [home](https://tpoindex.github.io/crobots/) and the [manual](https://tpoindex.github.io/crobots/docs/crobots_manual.html#2) of this little gem of history.

 ## Features